The Last Policeman: Reception

 Most reviews of The Last Policeman were favorable.
 Many focused as much on the story's setting rather than the mystery.
 "What's more interesting than the mystery surrounding Zell's death is Winters' vision of a pre-apocalyptic world, one where laws are both absolute and irrelevant and even minor players have major control over what could be a new future," wrote Kirkus Reviews.
 At Slate, Dan Kois was effusive.
 "Winters' plotting is sure-footed and surprising," he wrote. "[He] reveals himself as a novelist with an eye for the well-drawn detail."

-At Strange Horizons, months after publication, Kanakia took a more measured view, calling it "more of a premise than a novel" but admitting he was intrigued enough by that.
+At Strange Horizons, months after publication, Kanakia took a more measured view, calling it "more of a premise than a novel" but admitting she was intrigued enough by that.
 The background scenario was an "inspired juxtaposition" against stock crime-novel characters.
-But, he regretted, it makes use of that "just barely enough."
-While he said Winters' exploration of how people might continue on with the things they've always been doing in the face of imminent doom "adds a few hills to the psychogeography of the planet-busting asteroid trope," the rest of the book undercut its themes, especially as it starts to become apparent that Maia's impact may not be the end, after all.
+But, she regretted, it makes use of that "just barely enough."
+While she said Winters' exploration of how people might continue on with the things they've always been doing in the face of imminent doom "adds a few hills to the psychogeography of the planet-busting asteroid trope," the rest of the book undercut its themes, especially as it starts to become apparent that Maia's impact may not be the end, after all.
 Nonetheless, the story was still "a fun and competent police procedural story.
 The working-out of the murder offers enough twists to make the book an enjoyable experience."
-He particularly praised the novelist for setting the story in a smaller city.
+She particularly praised the novelist for setting the story in a smaller city.

 The Concord Monitors reviewer liked the book and verified that Winters had "done his homework" in his depiction of the city.